markus-brln/ComputerGraphicsCompetition2021/README.md

 2. Descend into src/

 3. Build the executable:

-The Makefile already contains the compile flags mentioned above
+The Makefile already contains the compile flags mentioned above.

 make [-jX]
 where X is the amount of jobs, for example equal to your CPU core count.